-The Detroit and/or Wayne County Emergency Preparedness Coordinator will be notified not less than 24-hours before drilling begins.
+The City of Detroit Emergency Preparedness Coordinator will be notified not less than 48-hours before drilling begins.
+It will then be the responsibility of the Detroit Local Area Preparedness Coordinator to notify and provide the DPD, DFD, and DHWP with site-specific contingency plans.
 Proof of notification must be retained and will be available upon request.
 The notification will include:

-- 1) The drilling site location. - 2) Confirmation the boring is likely expected to encounter H2S. - 3) Confirmation the contingency plan is available on-site.
+- 1) The drilling site location. - 2) Confirmation the boring is likely expected to encounter H2S. - 3) Confirmation the contingency plan is available on-site. - 4) Copy of the H2S Contingency Plan (site specific) - 5) The number of expected businesses/residents that would be affected in case of emergency.

-The project Health and Safety Manager will be informed that in the event of a required evacuation, the Detroit Police are expected to perform the evacuations of the surrounding residences and businesses.
+The project Health and Safety Manager will be informed that in the event of a required evacuation, the Detroit Fire Department in conjunction with the Detroit Police Department will perform the evacuations of the surrounding residences and businesses.